mariolinguito/codingadventures/content/blog/config-split/index.md

 Of course, this doesn't want to be an exhaustive guide about how to use Config Split in any circumstances but wants to be a simple tutorial about how I used Config Split for some of my cases.

 On the Internet, there is a huge amount of information about Config Split, videos and tutorials, like this: [Drupal Con Vienna](https://events.drupal.org/vienna2017/sessions/advanced-configuration-management-config-split-et-al).

+### Tip:

+You can use [Configuration Read-only mode](https://www.drupal.org/project/config_readonly) to make sure that the configuration will not change in the production environment.